Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces

-It is clear from Eq.~\eqref{LUAfields} that the LUA solution contains the zero-th order solution to coupled wave theory for an incident planewave.
+It is clear from Eq.~\eqref{LUAfields} that the LUA solution contains the zero-th order solution to coupled wave theory for an incident plane wave.
 After setting $\beta_n(z) = \beta_0$ in Eq.~\eqref{firstorder}, pulling out the sum over $n$ and collecting the $n$-dependent terms, we can then insert the LUA solution:

 where we have integrated both sides of Eq.~\eqref{firstorder} to solve explicitly for the guided mode coefficients.
-We can further simplify our result by writing the inner-product integral in terms of the guided mode/LUA fields (Eq.~(17) of \citeasnoun{PhysRevE.66.066608}).
+We can further simplify our result by writing the inner-product integral in terms of the guided mode and LUA fields (Eq.~(17) of~\citeasnoun{PhysRevE.66.066608}).
 For instance, for a locally uniform surface with constant $\mu$ and $z$-varying $\varepsilon$, Eq.~\eqref{locallyuniform_finalresult} becomes

-where $\mathbf{E}_{m}$ and $\mathbf{E}_\mathrm{LUA}$ are the three-component electric fields of the guided mode and LUA solution respectively, and the integral over the cross section includes only the region where $d\varepsilon/dz \neq 0$, i.e.\ between the boundaries of the waveguide.
+where $\mathbf{E}_{m}$ and $\mathbf{E}_\mathrm{LUA}$ are the three-component electric fields of the guided mode and LUA solutions respectively, and the integral over the cross section includes only the region where $d\varepsilon/dz \neq 0$, i.e.,\ between the boundaries of the waveguide.